centuryglass/IntraPaint/doc/stable-diffusion.md

 7. **"Set Control Image" button**: This button lets you select a separate image file to use as the control image.
 8. **Control image file path**: Shows the path of the selected control image, if any.
 9. **"Control Type" dropdown**:  An optional dropdown that lets you limit module and model dropdowns to a few useful presets.
 This option won't be available if you're using the Forge WebUI to handle Stable-Diffusion.
-10. **"Control Module" dropdown**: Selects the pre-processing module used to prepare the control image for use.
+10. **"Preprocessor" dropdown**: Selects the pre-processing module used to prepare the control image for use.
 11. **"Control Model" dropdown**: Selects the control model used to guide image generation.
 12. **"Control Weight" slider**: Controls how strictly the model will guide image generation.
 1.0 is the default value, lower values decrease the effect of ControlNet.
 13. **"Starting Control Step" slider**: Sets the step in the image generation process where ControlNet is activated, as a fraction of the total step count.
 The default is 0.0, which starts ControlNet before the first.